mohammedasker/Readwits/README.md

 ## User Story (Work-in-progress)

-Here are the things you can do in this web app:
+Here are the things a user can do in this web app:

 - User can enter a search query into an input field.